vbaruh/rofi-keyboard-macros/README.md

 ## configuration

+The script is configured via environment variables.

+### ROFI_KM_MACRO_DIR

+ROFI_KM_MACRO_DIR could be set to a directory with macro and list files.

-The macro directory is within rofi's config directory, which means:
+If the variable is not initialized, then the script will default to a directory under rofi's config directory, which means:
  - $XDG_USER_CONFIG_DIR/rofi/macros
 or
  - $HOME/.config/rofi/macros

+### ROFI_KM_MODE

+Defines rofi-keyboard-macros mode, see below for more details.

+### ROFI_KM_DMENU_CMD

+Defines how to launch rofi in dmenu mode.
+The default value ('rofi -i -dmenu') starts rofi in case-insenstive dmenu mode, assuming that rofi is on the $PATH.

+## macro files

 The script looks for two type of files in the macro directory - macro and list files.

-## macro files

 A macro file should has .macro extension.
 A macro file represents a group of macros.